National Football League (1902): 1917 restart attempt

 The story was only closely examined by only two national newspapers, the Philadelphia Inquirer and Los Angeles Times.
 On January 4, 1917, an editorial in the Inquirer declared the idea "no good in Philadelphia" and supported their conclusion by citing a similar idea of fifteen years earlier, which was "long remembered as a failure".
 The commentary ended with a statement that college football was too big and would always draw a bigger crowd than the pro game.
 Meanwhile, the Los Angeles Times featured two articles on the pros and cons of a professional football league.
 Times columnist Harry A. Williams supported the idea of a league.
 However, he felt that the league would have a better chance by teaming up with teams associated with the Pacific Coast League instead of major league baseball, due to the warmer weather.
 The opposing opinion was given by Warren Bovard, the manager of the University of Southern California football team, who stated that football was tailored for colleges and not professional play.
 He then stated that pro football would have to rely on all-star games, which draw well at first, but fail to hold any long-term interest.
+The proposal was never mentioned in any published reports afterward.

-However, after Bovard's article, all mention of the new league disappeared from the papers.
-Comiskey's decision to take part in organizing a new professional football league based on the 1902 NFL was never made public.
-All interest in the story died by April 1917, when the country entered into World War I. At war's end, a flu pandemic swept the world, and virtually all of the professional football teams in the country shut down or drastically scaled back operations.
+In April 1917, the United States entered World War I; at war's end, a flu pandemic swept the world, and virtually all of the professional football teams in the country shut down or drastically scaled back operations.
 The modern National Football League, formed as a confederation of the existing professional football clubs and with no baseball backing, was established three years later in 1920.
+Comiskey successfully convinced the NFL's then-Racine Cardinals to move to Comiskey Park in 1922.